 Brigadier General (Ret.)
 James T. Iacocca

-Brigadier General James T. Iacocca graduated from Muhlenberg College and was commissioned in the Adjutant General Corps through the Lehigh University ROTC program in 1988.
-His first assignment was with the 82nd Airborne Division at Fort Bragg, where he served as the Assistant Readiness Officer, G1 Plans Officer, Replacement Detachment Commander and Division Readiness Officer.
+James T. Iacocca, Brigadier General, U.S. Army (Retired), graduated from Muhlenberg College and was commissioned in the Adjutant General Corps through the Lehigh University ROTC program in 1988.
+His first assignment was with the 82nd Airborne Division at Fort Bragg, where he served as the Assistant Readiness Officer, G1 Plans Officer, Replacement Detachment Commander, and Division Readiness Officer.
 He deployed with the division to Operation Desert Shield and Hurricane Andrew Disaster Relief in South Florida.

 After the Adjutant General Advanced Course, General Iacocca remained at the AG School as a Small Group Instructor and Senior Team Leader.
 Following this assignment, he was assigned as the Battalion Adjutant to 3rd Battalion, 160th Special Operations Aviation Regiment (Airborne) at Hunter Army Airfield in Savannah, GA.

 Following Command and General Staff College at Fort Leavenworth, KS, he was assigned as the Brigade S3 for 8th Personnel Command at Camp Coiner, Korea.
 He was then assigned as the Adjutant and Headquarters Troop Commander for 1st Special Forces Operational Detachment – Delta (Airborne) at Fort Bragg.
 He was later assigned as the G1/AG for the 82nd Airborne Division.
 He has deployed for both Operation Enduring Freedom and Operation Iraqi Freedom.